 For the K-flavor model there are two broad possibilities for the saddle point contribution to the partition function, as detailed in the main text: (i) $O\l 1 \r$ filling in each flavor (ii) $O\l L \r$ filling in $O\l 1 \r$ flavors.
 Though, intuitionally, it is expected that the filling be as evenly distributed as possible to maximize entropy the non-trivial multiplicity function means that a more careful approach is justified.
 We estimate the contributions to the partition function at infinite temperature at fixed filling $N=L$,

-where $\eta$ is an $O\l 1\r $, real number.
+where $\eta$ is $O\l 1\r $.
 Then, the corresponding free energies scale as $f_{(i)} \sim L\, {\rm Log}\lb K \rb$ and $f_{(ii)}\sim L$ to leading order, so we see that (i) dominates (ii) parametrically as $L$ and $K$ are taken sufficiently large with fixed ratio.
 Additionally, we see that (i) reproduces the leading free energy of the overall partition function.
 Thus the dominant contribution comes from states with low filling in many different flavors, which in turn allows us to treat each flavor's count as Poissonian.

-Now we would like to calculate the entropy of the categorical distribution in the saddle point approximation: this calculation is equivalent to the free energy of free bosons with filling $N=L$ and system size $K$.
+Now we would like to calculate the entropy of the categorical distribution in the saddle point approximation: this calculation is just like the multiplicity of an Einstein solid with filling $N=L$ and system size $K$.
 The number of microstates is simply

 and thus the free energy is